 - Applying Surface Finishes.
 The stainless steel manufacturer may apply different surface finishes to their stainless steel billets, blooms, or wires before shipping them to other manufacturers.
 The specific finish applied will vary depending on the steel’s intended use—but one of the most common surface finishes is simply grinding down the surface to remove impurities and make it smoother.

-Marlin Steel works with a variety of stainless steel manufacturers in America to procure high-quality stainless steel alloys of all types on a moment’s notice.
+Marlin Steel does not manufacture stainless steel wires and sheet metal in-house.
+Instead, Marlin Steel works with a variety of stainless steel manufacturers in America to procure high-quality stainless steel alloys of all types on a moment’s notice.
 The Marlin Steel team is proud to work with American-made steel to craft 100% American-made custom wire and sheet metal baskets here in Marlin’s Baltimore, Maryland factory.